RI Will Be 'At the Ready' When Schools Resume, Raimondo Says

-Gov. Gina Raimondo says state officials will be "at the ready" to help guide decisions for when Rhode Island schools have to deal with cases of the novel coronavirus this fall.
+The scheduled remarks come after Raimondo last week said the state would be "at the ready" to help guide decisions for when Rhode Island schools have to deal with cases of the novel coronavirus this fall.

 During a Wednesday news conference, the governor said after schools reopen, a procedure will be in place for COVID-19 cases as well as action steps.